-There are hundreds of people (including many tourists) using the ponds each day that are not affected, but as a tourist you are more vulnerable to the local bacterial population.
-The best way to stay safe when visiting the hot ponds it to use common sense:
+There are hundreds of people (including many tourists) using the ponds each day that are not affected, but, as a tourist, you are more likely to be vulnerable to the local bacterial population.
+The best way to stay safe when visiting the hot ponds is to use common sense:

-- Never go in if you have a cut or infection
+- Don’t enter the water if you have an open cut or infection.

-- Avoid crowds.
-Stay away in the weekends and go early in the morning when the ponds have been flushed overnight by tides.
+- Avoid crowds: stay away during the weekends and visit early in the morning when the ponds have been flushed overnight by tides.